Eus32/wumpus/README.md

 Bonus points for unit tests ;).

 Please use Eclipse as your IDE and whatever version of Java you are most confortable with (Scala or Groovy also welcomed).
 Use whatever framework you prefer for your unit tests.

+To run the application execute:
+1. mvn clean install -> To compile and generate the jar file.
+2. to execute the application java -jar Wumpus-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+Dependencies:
+1. Java 8
+2. Maven